A simple setup for people just starting out

-This way, your production database will not be burdened by your analytical workload, while the data you receive is still relatively fresh (depending, of course, on how your dev team configures the replication interval)
+When you connect to a replica, your production database will not be burdened by your analytical workload, while the data you receive remains relatively fresh (depending, of course, on how your dev team configures the replication interval).

-If you run on NoSQL database (for instance, MongoDB or Cassandra), the above setup will not work for two reasons:
+If you run on a NoSQL database (for instance, on something sexy like MongoDB or Cassandra), the above setup will not work for two reasons:

 Limited choice of reporting tool.

-Since SQL has become the defacto standard for analytics, most BI tools are designed to work with SQL, so it limits the choice of BI tools you may pick.
+Since SQL has become the defacto standard for analytics, most BI tools are designed to work with SQL, so that limits the choice of BI tools you may pick.

 Also, there is no standardized analytics interface across different NoSQL databases, so you will end up looking for a specialized solution that is designed specifically for your brand of NoSQL database.

 Most NoSQL databases do not have strong support for analytics, both in terms of processing engine and querying interface.
 Try and write an aggregation query on a big MongoDB collection, and you will quickly understand why we say this.
 The query will be difficult to write, and the wait for results would be horrific.

 You might even get a surprise visit from your dev team for hogging up their production database.